mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

   issue a `toggle_editor` call to switch to the correct view, then issue the operations in a subsequent response.
 - `toggle_editor` and `switch_screen` must each be issued **ALONE** — never
   combine them with other tool calls in the same response.
-After calling either one, stop and wait for the next turn to issue further operations.
+After the toggle/switch is confirmed, continue issuing the operations that require the new view or screen context.
+- When a user's request involves both Designer and Blocks work (e.g., "add a button that shows a notification when clicked"), complete the full request across views without stopping to ask: issue Designer ops first, then `toggle_editor`, then Blocks ops — all within the same turn.

 ## Screen (Form) Reference